Laveen Naidu, Artistic Director

 Karinn Cologne, Director of Programs and Operations

 Ms. Cologne holds a Bachelor of Arts in Theatre Arts and Sociology from Boston College.
 She worked as the Programming Manager for the 3-day Boston College Arts Festival for Performing, Visual and Literary Arts.
 While in Massachusetts, Ms. Cologne also interned at the Boston Ballet’s Summer Dance Program.
-After moving to the DC area, Ms. Cologne was the programming intern, house manager and stage manager for the Millennium Stage.
+After moving to the DC area, Ms. Cologne was the programming intern, house manager and stage manager for the Millennium Stage at the Kennedy Center for Performing Arts.
 Before joining BalletNova, she worked at the Washington National Opera as the Associate Director for the Intern/Apprentice program as well as their Human Resources Manager.
 Additionally, she worked for the Shakespeare Theatre Company Academy of Classical Acting as Assistant Stage Manager.
 Ms. Cologne has been involved with the arts on and off stage since growing up just outside Los Angeles with dance, musical and theater performances.
 Most recently, Ms. Cologne has been choreographing, stage managing, and producing with local theaters on such shows including: She Loves Me, Pirates of Penzance, Fiddler on the Roof, Noises Off, Cat on a Hot Tin Roof, The Seagull, and The Producers.
-As Director of Programs and Operations, Ms. Cologne handles programming, marketing/communications, performance coordination, school administration, outreach, financing, and facility managment.
-She also works as the Production Manager / Stage Manager for BalletNova's Nutcracker, Spring Show, and other performances.
-In her spare time she also teaches jazz, theater dance, Pilates, cardio, hip hop, and tap.
+As Director of Programs and Operations, Ms. Cologne handles programming, marketing/communications, school administration, outreach, budget and financing, and facility managment.
+She has also worked as the Production Manager / Stage Manager for BalletNova's Nutcracker, Spring Show, and other performances.
+In her spare time she also teaches jazz, theater dance, Pilates, cardio/conditioning, hip hop, and tap.

 Constance Walsh, Associate Artistic Director